 Artificial intelligence could add $15.7 trillion to the global GDP by 2030, so it's no surprise that businesses — including numerous publicly traded companies — are increasingly relying on machine learning (an AI subset) to power innovation, creation and growth by automating processes and gathering extensive consumer and industry data.

-10 Publicly traded companies at the forefront of AI implementation and innovation.
+Here are 10 publicly traded companies at the forefront of AI innovation.

 Location: Costa Mesa, Calif.